matthew-mizielinski/BroadclystCodeClub/project-d/mechanum_intro.md

  | ---------- | --- | --------- | --- | ---------- | --- | ----------- | --- | --------------- |
  | 1          | 0   | 1         | 0   | 1          | 0   | 1           | 0   | = 170           |

+As noted above the wheels provide driving force at 45 degrees

+An example simple program that can run a sequence of different movements
 Code: https://makecode.microbit.org/_iDEHRkKefX8L

 <!---